IlyaMatsuev/Apex-GraphQL-Client/docs/types/README.md

 `GraphQLFragmentNode(String name, String type)` - Creates a new instance of the GraphQLFragmentNode with the provided name and type it's referring to.

-`GraphQLFragmentNode(String name, String type, List<GraphQLFieldNode> nodes)` - Creates a new instance of the GraphQLFragmentNode with the provided name, type and its child nodes.
+`GraphQLFragmentNode(String name, String type, List<GraphQLField> nodes)` - Creates a new instance of the GraphQLFragmentNode with the provided name, type and its child nodes.

 `GraphQLFragmentNode(String name, String type, List<String> fields)` - Creates a new instance of the GraphQLFragmentNode with the provided name, type and fields.

-`GraphQLFragmentNode(String name, String type, List<GraphQLFieldNode> nodes, List<String> fields)` - Creates a new instance of the GraphQLFragmentNode with the provided name, type, its child nodes and fields.
+`GraphQLFragmentNode(String name, String type, List<GraphQLField> nodes, List<String> fields)` - Creates a new instance of the GraphQLFragmentNode with the provided name, type, its child nodes and fields.

 ---